openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-gam/android-in-app-bidding-gam-order-setup.md

 <img src="../res/orders/order-gam-creative-rewarded.png" alt="Pipeline Screenshot" align="center">

-#### Native: Unified Ad
+### Native: Unified Ad

 Click on **ADD CREATIVE** -> **New Creative** -> **Native Format** -> **Select Template...** and chose one of the predefined system templates.

 Fill the template with any default values but put the **obligotary** value for the Body - **isPrebid**.
-This value will show Prebid Rendering SDK that it should  render the ad from the winning bid.
+This value will show Prebid SDK that it should  render the ad from the winning bid.

 <img src="../res/orders/order-gam-creative-unified-ad.png" alt="Create Native Ad Screenshot" align="center">

-#### Native: Custom Template
+### Native: Custom Template

 First need to create custom Native Format.
 For this go to **Delivery** -> **Native** -> **Create Native Ad** -> **Android & iOS app code**.
 At the page for the new ad format click on **ADD VARIABLE** and create a special text entry with name **isPrebid** and default value **1**.

 <img src="../res/orders/order-gam-creative-custom-template-format-variable.png" alt="Create Native Ad Screenshot" align="center">

-This variable will show Prebid Rendering SDK that it should render the ad from the winning bid.
+This variable will show Prebid SDK that it should render the ad from the winning bid.
 The final custom format should look like this:

 <img src="../res/orders/order-gam-creative-custom-template-format.png" alt="Create Native Ad Screenshot" align="center">